 - Snack Carts

-Guests may also choose to take part in the Holiday Wishes Dessert Premium Package.
+Guests may also choose to take part in the Fireworks Holiday Dessert Party.
 With this package, Guests can enjoy a private dessert party with views of the Holiday Wishes fireworks show.
 Guests will be able to dine on holiday-themed cupcakes and desserts, chocolate-dipped strawberries, chocolate mousse, ice cream, cheeses and fresh, seasonal fruits.
 Beverages will include sparkling cider, signature lemonades, specialty Halloween drinks, hot chocolate, coffee or tea.
-The Holiday Wishes Dessert Premium Package costs $79 for adults or $47 for children (ages 3 to 9), plus tax.
-Call (407) 939-3463 to reserve your premium package or book online.
-Guests who have purchased the Holiday Wishes Dessert Premium Package may check in from 4:00 p.m. to 7:00 p.m. at the Will Call booth outside the Magic Kingdom park’s Main Entrance, where they will receive their credentials.
-Guests who miss that time window can check in directly at Tomorrowland Terrace Restaurant beginning at 9:30 p.m.
+There are two options that Guests can choose from.
+The Fireworks Holiday Dessert Party at Tomorrowland Terrace features reserved seating throughout the experience—both during the dessert party and the fireworks.
+This version costs $79 for adults or $47 for children (ages 3 to 9), plus tax.
+The second option is the Fireworks Holiday Dessert Party with Plaza Garden Viewing.
+This choice features reserved seating during the dessert party and a reserved standing area during the fireworks.
+This experience is $59 plus tax for Guests ages 10 and older, and $35 plus tax for Guests ages 3 to 9.
+Call (407) 939-3463 to reserve your dessert party package or book online.
+Guests who have purchased either Dessert Party may check in beginning at 4:00 p.m. at the Tomorrowland Terrace Restaurant where they will receive their credentials.

 Holiday Treat Locations: Don’t forget to enjoy free holiday treats at select locations.
 New for this year will be a variety of new treats for Guests to enjoy – not just the traditional hot chocolate and snickerdoodle cookies.
 If you’re looking for healthy choices, apple slices and apple juice are available, as well as sugar-, nut- and gluten-free options.
 Ask about alternative choices at the treat locations.
 Treat stations are open until 12:00 a.m.
 There is no limit to how many times you can visit the treat stations, so enjoy as much as you like.
 Treat locations are found at the following locations: